BrenKenna/webdev-ca/README.md

 ## To Do List:

+1. Final pass over stylings and pages

-1. Actual table pages:
+2. Actual table pages:

-   - Added table pages, will likely drop the managers table with the "table-standard.html"
+   - Added table pages

+     - Done

+   - Link tables: (Done)

+     - No need for link on table columns.

-   - Need to link these tables together (Columns first, then row data)  & add the key icon images.
+     - Added the key icon images.

    - Fix table layout for current tables: (Done)
      - Changed column names
      - Not vertically centring table due to their scrollable overflow property.